 Acknowledge the loss – I have talked to a few women who felt unsure why they felt so broken even though the baby was only so many weeks old.
 I know for certain when we hold onto pain and don’t allow ourselves to acknowledge a loss for what it is, that pain will resurface in some other place and time.
 The reason we named our baby was to acknowledge that I indeed grew a life inside of me for months (and felt every side effect of it), and very much indeed lost that life.
 Naming her helped me find acceptance and peace knowing that her existence was real and her loss was real.
 It’s okay if you are the only one who feels the loss as deeply as you do.

 There is no timeline – We all feel things differently, process pain differently, and recover in different ways.
 If it is taking you longer to recover than maybe a friend seemed to, that is OKAY.
-There is no timeline for grief.
+There is no timeline or handbook for grief.
 There is no need to rush healing.
 Allow yourself the grace to feel, process, and ache.
 I am currently in the middle of it where I know my heart is healing, but I still have time to go.

-Communicate with your spouse – There is no possible way for your husband to understand fully what you are experiencing inside of your heart and mind, but I am pretty sure Gabe had never seen me so hurt.
+Communicate with your spouse – There is no possible way for your husband to understand fully what you are experiencing inside of your heart and mind, so communicating what you need will help both of you!
 I tried my best to explain the emotions I was feeling and he understood the importance of being present to me during this time.
-He saw first hand what I went through physically, and he was an incredible strength for me during that time.
+Gabe saw first hand what I went through physically, and he was an incredible strength for me during that time.
 Even though men may not experience the loss of a child the same way, they do feel it.
 Gabe was hurting in his own way, and we both made efforts to be a landing place for each other when we needed it.
 Sometimes Gabe could often tell when I needed to get out some of the emotion I was bottling up.
-He would sit next to me, ask me if it was okay to hold me, and let me just cry it out. .
+He would sit next to me, ask me if it was okay to hold me, and let me just cry it out.
+A friend of mine told me she made a list for her husband to help him understand what she needed, because he was trying, but would often go into fix it mode or find something positive mode.
+This allowed him to understand ways to help even if that meant just giving space at times.

 Resources for pregnancy loss: